kanishkadeog/store-rating-platform/README.md

 # ⭐ Store Rating Platform

-A full-stack role-based **Store Rating Platform** where users can discover stores, submit ratings from 1–5 stars, update their ratings, and view their rating history.
+A production-ready full-stack **Store Rating Platform** built with **React.js, Node.js, Express.js, MySQL, and Sequelize ORM**.

+The application allows users to discover registered stores, submit ratings from **1 to 5 stars**, and update their ratings.
+It provides dedicated role-based dashboards for **System Administrators, Normal Users, and Store Owners**.

-The platform provides dedicated dashboards for **Administrators, Store Owners, and Normal Users**, with secure JWT authentication, role-based authorization, RESTful APIs, MySQL database integration, pagination, search, rating management, and production deployment.
+The project follows a layered backend architecture with secure JWT authentication, role-based authorization, request validation, pagination, searching, sorting, rating management, and production deployment.

 ---